adel-mamin/amast/lib/hsm/README.rst

 to E.

-If B is the current state and F is the target state, then the NCA is the default top level state hsm_top, so exit events are sent to B and A and then an entry event is sent to F. Then the init event is sent to F.
+If B is the current state and F is the target state, then the NCA is the default top level state am_hsm_top, so exit events are sent to B and A and then an entry event is sent to F. Then the init event is sent to F.

 If C is the current state and the target state, this exercises the special